-The nine nominees, if elected at the Annual Meeting, will hold office until the next annual meeting of stockholders, or until an earlier stockholder meeting at which directors are elected, and until their respective successors are duly elected and qualified.
-The Board has nominated Thomas D. Brisbin, Keith W. Renken, Steven A. Cohen, Debra Coy, Raymond W. Holdsworth, Douglas J. McEachern, Dennis V. McGinn, Curtis S. Probst and Mohammad Shahidehpour to serve as directors of the Company (each a "Nominee" and collectively, the "Nominees").
+Our Board of Directors (the "Board") is currently fixed at eight directors, each to be elected on an annual basis, until changed by the Board.
+The Board has nominated Thomas D. Brisbin, Keith W. Renken, Steven A. Cohen, Debra Coy, Raymond W. Holdsworth, Douglas J. McEachern, Dennis V. McGinn and Mohammad Shahidehpour to serve as directors of the Company (each a "Nominee" and collectively, the "Nominees").
 All of the Nominees are currently serving as directors.
+Each of the Nominees, if re-elected at the Annual Meeting, will hold office until the 2021 annual meeting of stockholders and until his or her successor has been elected and qualified, or until his or her earlier resignation or removal.
+Proxies may only be voted for the Nominees.

 Each Nominee has consented to be nominated and to serve if elected.
-However, if any Nominee is unavailable for election or unable to serve, the proxy holders may vote for another person nominated by the Board or the Board may amend the Bylaws to reduce the number of directors to be elected at the Annual Meeting.
+We have no reason to believe that any of the nominees will be unavailable for election or unable to serve if elected.
+However, if any Nominee is unavailable for election or unable to serve, the proxy holders may vote for another person nominated by the Board or the Board may adopt resolutions to reduce the number of directors to be elected at the Annual Meeting.